mtb-dirt/modkit-docs/1.x/the-basics/build.md

 - Minimal setup by using the Unity Package Manager Git solution
 - Build up the full map into MTB Dirt with only one click
 - Incredibly fast - with `F5` you can simply reload your mod while working on it in-game
+- Modkit Support for Windows, MacOS and Linux